-MISSISSIPPI STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES Use place value understanding and properties of operations to add and subtract continu ued.
-2.NBT.6 Add up to four two-digit numbers using strategies based on place value and properties of operations.
-Add Two-digit Numbers with RegroupingCommutative Properties of AdditionPlace Value Adding four 2-digit numbers.pdf: Add up to four two-digit numbers using strategies based on place value and properties of operations.
-Add Four Two-Digit Numbers 2.NBT.7 Add and subtract within 1000, using concrete models or drawings and strategies based on place value, properties of operations, and/or the relationship between addition and subtraction; relate the strategy to a written method.
+MISSISSIPPI STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES Use place value understanding and properties of operations to add and subtract.
+2.NBT.5 Fluently add and subtract within 100 using strategies based on place value, properties of operations, and/or the relationship between addition and subtraction.
+Place Value Addition and Subtraction Relationship Commutative Properties of Addition Addition Subtraction Add without Regrouping Add with Regrouping Subtract without regrouping Subtract with Regrouping Subtract with Regrouping Add and subtract within 100 2.NBT.6 Add up to four two-digit numbers using strategies based on place value and properties of operations.
+Add Two-digit Numbers with Regrouping Commutative Properties of Addition Place Value Adding four 2-digit numbers 2.NBT.7 Add and subtract within 1000, using concrete models or drawings and strategies based on place value, properties of operations, and/or the relationship between addition and subtraction; relate the strategy to a written method.
 Understand that in adding or subtracting three-digit numbers, one adds or subtracts hundreds and hundreds, tens and tens, ones and ones; and sometimes it is necessary to compose or decompose tens or hundreds.
-Place Value Addition and Subtraction Relationship Commutative Properties of Addition Addition Subtraction Add without Regrouping Add with Regrouping Subtract without Regrouping Subtract with Regrouping Act Out Addition Act Out Subtraction Add and subtract within 1000.pdf: Add and subtract within 1,000, using concrete models or drawings and strategies based on place value, properties of operations, and/or the relationship between addition and subtraction; relate the strategy to a written method.
-Understand that in adding or subtracting three-digit numbers, one adds or subtracts hundreds and hundreds, tens and tens, ones and ones; and sometimes it is necessary to compose or decompose tens or hundreds.
-Choose and Add Mix and Match Addition Expanded Subtraction Subtracting Repeats 999 Prediction Up and Away Regrouping Treasure Hunt Play Ball Squirrel Facts Number Cards 2.NBT.8 Mentally add 10 or 100 to a given number 100-900, and mentally subtract 10 or 100 from a given number 100-900.
-Skip CountPlace ValueNumber ChartNumber Patterns Mentally adding or subtracting 10 or 100.pdf: Mentally add 10 or 100 to a given number 100-900, and mentally subtract 10 or 100 from a given number 100-900.
-Spin and Solve (with spinner and numbers cards)
+Place Value Addition and Subtraction Relationship Commutative Properties of Addition Addition Subtraction Add without Regrouping Add with Regrouping Subtract without regrouping Subtract with Regrouping Act Out Addition Act Out Subtraction Add and subtract within 1000 2.NBT.8 Mentally add 10 or 100 to a given number 100-900, and mentally subtract 10 or 100 from a given number 100-900.
+Skip Count Place Value Number Chart Number Patterns • Mentally adding or subtracting 10 or 100